Fonts play a huge role in how infographics are perceived.

 That’s because the fonts are used to make the headings and main points stand out.

 Whenever you look at some text on a page, your eye has to start somewhere.
 On a page like the one above, your eye will subconsciously jump to the text that is bigger, bolder, and more unique.
 The visual hierarchy established by the font choices helps us quickly make sense of text.

 For more examples, take a look at these 10 Attention-Grabbing Event Poster Templates.
 How many of them take advantage of a strong visual hierarchy to draw attention to their title?
 (Answer: all of them).

 Which of these fonts seems happier?

-Whether or not we intend it, our font choices evoke emotional responses from our readers.
+Whether or not we intend it, our font choices evoke emotional responses from our readers (this is known as font psychology).
 To communicate effectively, we need to manage those responses by choosing fonts that match the nature of the subject matter.

 We can see that the way text is displayed on the page (or the screen) impacts the way we interact with, read, and understand it.
 If we care about our readers’ perception of our text, we need to be conscious of our font choices.

 How to choose fonts for your infographics in 5 steps